 - the existence of a right of appeal to a supervisory authority;

-- the personal data concerning you are no longer necessary for the purposes for which they were collected or otherwise processed
+- The personal data concerning you are no longer necessary for the purposes for which they were collected or otherwise processed.

-- The personal data concerning you have been processed unlawfully.
+- The personal data concerning you have been processed unlawfully

 - The deletion of personal data concerning you is necessary to comply with a legal obligation under Union law or the law of the Member States to which the controller is subject.

 - The personal data concerning you have been collected in relation to information society services offered, in accordance with Article 8 (1) of the GDPR.

-- for archiving, scientific or historical research purposes in the public interest or for statistical purposes in accordance with Art.
+- for archiving purposes in the public interest, for scientific or historical research purposes or for statistical purposes pursuant to Art.
 89 para.
-1 GDPR, insofar as the law referred to in para.
-1 is likely to render the attainment of the objectives of such processing impossible or seriously prejudice it, or
+1 GDPR, insofar as the right referred to in para.
+1 is likely to render impossible or seriously prejudice the attainment of the objectives of such processing, or

 - to assert, exercise or defend legal claims.